sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 == Frequently Asked Questions ==

+= I see the message "There are no shipping methods available" in the cart/checkout page, what should I do? =

+I have no clue what is happening on your server during the WooCommerce doing the shipping calculation, and there are too many possibilities to guess that can cause the shipping method not available.
+To find out the causes and the solutions, please switch to “ON” for the WooCommerce Shipping Debug Mode setting.
+Then open your cart/checkout page.
+You will see a very informative and self-explanatory debug info printed on the cart/checkout page.
+Please note that this debug info only visible for users that already logged-in/authenticated as an administrator.
+You must include this debug info in case you are going to create a support ticket related to this issue.

+[Click here](https://fast.wistia.net/embed/iframe/9c9008dxnr) for how to switch WooCommerce Shipping Debug Mode.

 = How to set the plugin settings? =

 You can set up the plugin setting from the WooCommerce Shipping Zones settings panel.
 Please [click here](https://fast.wistia.net/embed/iframe/95yiocro6p) for the video tutorial on how to set up the WooCommerce Shipping Zones.

-= I got an error in the "Store Location" setting field", what should I do? = The error printed in there is coming from the Google API.
+= I got an error related with the API Key setting, what should I do? =

+The error printed in there is coming from the Google API.
 Click any link printed within the error message to find out the causes and solutions.

-= I see the message "There are no shipping methods available" in the cart/checkout page, what should I do? = Please try to switch the WooCommerce Shipping Debug Mode setting to "On".
-Then open your cart/checkout page.
-You will see the error printed if there was.

-[Click here](https://fast.wistia.net/embed/iframe/9c9008dxnr) for how to switch WooCommerce Shipping Debug Mode.
+You may also need to check out the Browser's developer tools console to check if there is a JavaScript error/conflict.

 = Where can I get support or report a bug? =

 You can create a support ticket at plugin support forum:

 * [Plugin Support Forum](https://wordpress.org/support/plugin/wcsdm)

 = Can I contribute to developing this plugin? =

 I always welcome and encourage contributions to this plugin.
 Please visit the plugin GitHub repository:

 * [Plugin GitHub Repository](https://github.com/sofyansitorus/WooCommerce-Shipping-Distance-Matrix)

 == Screenshots ==

 1. Settings Panel: General
 2. Settings Panel: Table Rates
 3. Settings Panel: Advanced Rate Settings